-Premium assistance programs are an example of a strategy states can use to ensure children and youth with special health care needs (CYSHCN) have adequate insurance coverage (adequate insurance is defined as that which provides access to needed providers and benefits, and the out-of-pocket costs are reasonable ).
-In premium assistance programs, an agency pays all or part of a family or child’s health insurance premium.
+In premium assistance programs, an agency, usually a public program such as Title V, Medicaid, or CHIP, pays all or part of a family or child’s private health insurance premium.
 These programs are often implemented for low-income working families who cannot afford the expense of family coverage under an employer-sponsored plan.
-Premium assistance programs have grown in popularity with the advent of the Children’s Health Insurance Program (CHIP), in part as a strategy to ensure that low-income families do not drop their employer-sponsored coverage in order to obtain less costly CHIP coverage for their children, and also to help support families to keep working.
+Premium assistance programs have grown in popularity with the advent of the Children’s Health Insurance Program (CHIP), in part as a strategy to ensure that low-income families do not drop their employer-sponsored coverage in order to obtain less costly CHIP coverage for their children, and also to help support families to maintain employment.

-As of January 2017, 37 states have premium assistance programs that are administered under state Medicaid and/or CHIP programs.
-Using a formula that determines cost-effectiveness for the state, Alabama Medicaid provides a Health Insurance Premium Program, not just for CYSHCN, but for any resident who is eligible for Medicaid and who has access to employer-sponsored insurance, either through their own job or through a family member.
+As of January 2023, 38 states have premium assistance programs that are administered under state Medicaid and/or CHIP programs.
+Using a formula that determines cost-effectiveness for the state, many of these state Medicaid programs provide a Health Insurance Premium Payment Program for any resident who is eligible for Medicaid and who has access to employer-sponsored insurance, either through their own job or through a family member.

-The Massachusetts Medicaid program provides premium assistance for eligible members who have qualifying private coverage, which means that the plan must meet a minimum set of covered benefits.
-For MassHealth eligible members on Standard (Medicaid) or CommonHealth (the Medicaid Buy-In), qualifying private coverage can be purchased through an employer, COBRA administrator, or an unsubsidized Health Connector (the Massachusetts Marketplace) child-only individual plan.
-If members have health insurance through one of these sources that does not cover the minimum set of benefits, the member will not be required to enroll in the private insurance and will instead be eligible for full MassHealth coverage.
-If an applicant is uninsured, MassHealth investigates to see if the individual or family has access to qualifying insurance.
-If so, MassHealth may require them to enroll in it.
+The Massachusetts Medicaid program, MassHealth, provides premium assistance for eligible members who have access qualifying private coverage that meets a minimum set of covered benefits.
+This private coverage could be purchased through an employer, COBRA administrator, or an unsubsidized child-only individual plan on the Massachusetts Marketplace.
 For CYSHCN, if qualifying private insurance does not cover a MassHealth covered benefit, Medicaid will pay for that service.